Interlisp/medley/internal/loadups/man-page/loadup.1.md

 If BRANCH is "-" or not specified at all, then BRANCH is the name of the currently active git branch of \<MEDLEYDIR>, except if git is not installled on the current system or if \<MEDLEYDIR> is not a git directory, in which case then this flag is ignored.
+BRANCH can contain alphanumerics, dashes, underscores,and periods.
+Any other character is replaced by an underscore.
 The medley script has a corresponding \-\-branch argument to load these sysout files.

 **-nc, \-\-nocopy, -nocopy**